Firefly Family Guide

 2. What's Happening Today? — a place to type in something that just happened (like "she had a seizure at 3pm") and Firefly files it automatically

-3. Your Family — where families see their children, family members, and their assigned PPCC navigator
+3. Your Family — where families see their children and family members

 Tour welcome screen